Supply Chain Sustainability

 Sustainability is integral to our procurement processes and supplier engagement.
 We have identified sustainability questions to be used in bids and performance indicators and will continue to enhance processes and engage our suppliers to identify and manage risks and increase productivity and efficiency within the supply chain.
 We are committed to supporting business opportunities and capacity building for local and diverse suppliers in our own operations and through our supply chain.
-Our Code of Business Ethics and Conduct: Expectations of Suppliers and Commitment to Supplier Inclusion communicate these positions to internal stakeholders and to suppliers.

 Engaging with Suppliers